-Another basic truth about people: we have a need to feel positive about ourselves, and we are frequently overly optimistic about how exceptional we are relevant to other people.
+Another basic truth about people: we have a need to feel positive about ourselves, and we are frequently overly optimistic about how exceptional we are compared to other people.
 These processes of self-enhancement guide our categorizations of ourselves and others and lead us to rely on stereotypes that demean the out-group and favor our in-group.
 In short, because our identities are so heavily reliant on the groups we belong to, a simple way to enhance our image of ourselves is by giving a shiny veneer of goodness to our in-group—and doing the opposite for our out-group.4

 Research that supports social identity theory has found that low self-esteem is linked to negative attitudes about people belonging to out-groups.
 In one Polish study, participants completed several questionnaires, including one on self-esteem, one on collective narcissism, one on in-group satisfaction, and one on hostility towards out-groups.
 (Collective narcissism and in-group satisfaction both involve holding positive opinions of a group that one belongs to, but in collective narcissism, membership in that group is pivotal for a person’s self-concept; meanwhile, in-group satisfaction doesn’t necessarily mean that belonging to a group is so central to someone’s identity.)

-The results showed that self-esteem was positively correlated within-group satisfaction, and negatively correlated with collective narcissism.
+The results showed that self-esteem was positively correlated with in-group satisfaction, and negatively correlated with collective narcissism.
 Put another way, for people with low self-esteem, group membership was more likely to be a central fixture of their identity.
-Low self-esteem was also linked with out-group derogation.7 Taken together, these results suggest that people with low self-esteem feel a more urgent need to elevate their own group about others because a larger slice of their identity depends on their belief that their group is better.
+Low self-esteem was also linked with out-group derogation.7 Taken together, these results suggest that people with low self-esteem feel a more urgent need to elevate their own group above others because a larger slice of their identity depends on their belief that their group is better.

 We expect reciprocity from others